 - Home This input is used to establish a home (zero) reference point for absolute positioning.
 Refer to Searching for Home for more information on this input. - Start Any motion may optionally be programmed to wait for this input.
 To use the Start dedicated input, you must program your TURN SERVO instruction with the ON START parameter.
-The MultiPro servo checks the On Start input every 488 μs if the other axis is not turning or every 4 ms if it is turning.
+The MultiPro servo checks the On Start input every 488 μs if its paired axis is not turning or every 4 ms if its paired axis is turning (Axes 1 and 2 are paired and Axes 3 and 4 are paired).
 This improves the repeatability of the start motion.
 The motion does not begin until the Start switch is activated.